Few things are more adorable than a chinchilla.

 Once this takes place, both pets can be handled with ease, and both can be cuddly and loving companions.

 However, for those of you with a lack of patience in the beginning days of ownership, you may be better off adopting a guinea pig.
+It definitely takes more work to train a chinchilla to get used to being handled.

 Both pets are relatively easy to care for when it comes to common health problems.
 They are both rodents, and with proper care and with appropriate diets, they can both remain happy and healthy.